BlakeActionUCSD/cse15l-lab-reports/labReport3.md

 ```

 2. We can use the -size command to find files and directories that are of a certain size.
 For example, -size +10c would search for files greater than 10 bytes.
-This is a simple command that can be used to quickly check the size of a file, without having to write addition code.
+This is a simple command that can be used to quickly check the size of a file, without having to write additional code.

 Input 1: